-When people think of industries revolutionised by cloud computing, they might consider banking and finance, telecommunications, or online entertainment.
+When people think of industries revolutionised by cloud software, they might consider banking and finance, telecommunications, or online entertainment.
 But what about the trade and service industries?

 Why the cloud?

 The cloud has become popular for many reasons, though centralised data accessible from anywhere with an internet connection is possibly the most popular advantage.
 A close second is the reduced cost; cloud-based solutions save money.
 They require little capital outlay for equipment and take no space on the company’s property, yet they offer access to massive data storage and computing power.